neoground/neowx-material/README.md

 - beautiful Material Design
 - many color schemes to choose from-
-- interactive and zoomable graphs
+- interactive and zoomable charts
 - wind direction + speed visualization as a wind rose
 - accessible HTML + NOAA TXT file archive for all years and months
 - easy translation - provides many languages out of the box!